Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/ReadmeFiles/ReadmeAboutTheCode.md

     * `AddMicrosoftIdentityWebApiAuthentication()` protects the Web API by [validating Access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens) sent tho this API.
 Check out [Protected web API: Code configuration](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-app-configuration) which explains the inner workings of this method in more detail.

+    * There is a bit of code (commented) provided under this method that can be used to used do extended token validation and check for additional claims, such as:
+      * check if the caller's tenant is in the allowed tenants list via the 'tid' claim (for multi-tenant applications)
+      * check if the caller's account is homed or guest via the 'acct' optional claim
+      * check if the caller belongs to right roles or groups via the 'roles' or 'groups' claim, respectively

     * Then in the controllers `TodoListController.cs`, the `[Authorize]` added on top of the class to protect this route.
-    * Further in the controller, the `RequiredScope` is used to list the scopes ([Delegated permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent)), that the user should consent for, before the method can be called.
+    * Further in the controller, the [RequiredScopeOrAppPermission](https://github.com/AzureAD/microsoft-identity-web/wiki/web-apis#checking-for-scopes-or-app-permissions=) is used to list the scopes ([Delegated permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent)), that the user should consent for, before the method can be called.
-    * The delegated permissions are checked inside `TodoListService\Controllers\ToDoListController.cs`, for example in the following way:
+    * The delegated permissions are checked inside `TodoListService\Controllers\ToDoListController.cs` in the following manner:

       ```CSharp
       [HttpGet]